sangmichaelxie/doremi/README.md

 ```

 All code should be run from the outermost `doremi` directory.
 Before you start, write paths to your cache directories, data directories, etc in a `constants.sh` file in the outer directory of this repo.
 You can also place any conda or virtualenv activation commands here.
-Here's an example of the contents of a `constants.sh` file:
+Here's an example of the contents of a `constants.sh` file (provided as a file called `sample_constants.sh`):
 ```
 #!/bin/bash
 CACHE=/path/to/cache
 DOREMI_DIR=/path/to/this/repo
 PILE_DIR=/path/to/pile
-PREPROCESSED_PILE_DIR=/path/to/preprocessed  # will be created by scripts/run_filter_domains.sh
+PREPROCESSED_PILE_DIR=/path/to/preprocessed  # will be created by scripts/run_preprocess_pile.sh
 MODEL_OUTPUT_DIR=/path/to/model_output_dir
-PARTITION=partition # for slurm
+WANDB_API_KEY=key  # Weights and Biases key for logging PARTITION=partition # for slurm
 mkdir -p ${CACHE}
 mkdir -p ${MODEL_OUTPUT_DIR}